djeada/Algorithms-And-Data-Structures/notes/backtracking.md

 * Can be slow for large problems.
 * May require a large amount of memory to store the search tree.

-### Conclusion

-Backtracking is a useful technique for solving constraint satisfaction problems and combinatorial optimization.
-It is efficient for certain types of problems and can find all possible solutions, but it may be slow for large problems and require a large amount of memory.

-## How to build a backtracking algorithm?

-To build a backtracking algorithm, follow these steps:
+#### Examples

+- Finding all possible combinations of words formed by a set of characters.
+- Generating all possible permutations of a given set of numbers.
+- Solving the 8 queens puzzle, where 8 queens must be placed on a chessboard without attacking each other.
+- Finding all possible paths from the top-left to the bottom-right of a matrix, given that you can only move right or down.

+### Building a Backtracking Algorithm

 1. Identify the base case(s) for the problem.
-These are the conditions under which the algorithm should stop searching for solutions and return a result.
+These are the conditions where the algorithm should stop searching for solutions and return a result.
-1. Set up a recursive function that takes in the current state of the candidate solution and any relevant parameters.
+2. Set up a recursive function that takes in the current state of the candidate solution and any relevant parameters.
-1. Within the function, check if the current state is a valid solution or if it has reached one of the base cases.
+3. Within the function, check if the current state is a valid solution or if it has reached one of the base cases.
 If either of these conditions is met, return a result.
-1. If the current state is not a valid solution and the base case has not been reached, generate a list of potential next steps or "choices" that can be taken from the current state.
+4. If the current state is not a valid solution and the base case has not been reached, generate a list of potential next steps or "choices" that can be taken from the current state.
-1. Iterate through the list of choices and, for each choice, make the change to the current state and recursively call the function with the updated state.
+5. Iterate through the list of choices and, for each choice, make the change to the current state and recursively call the function with the updated state.
-1. If the function returns a result for any of the choices, return that result.
+6. If the function returns a result for any of the choices, return that result.
 If the function returns without finding a result for any of the choices, return "no result" or backtrack to the previous state.
-1. Repeat this process until a valid solution is found or all possibilities have been exhausted.
+7. Repeat this process until a valid solution is found or all possibilities have been exhausted.

-It is important to note that backtracking algorithms can be computationally expensive, as they may need to explore a large number of possibilities before finding a solution.
+Remember that backtracking algorithms can be computationally expensive, as they may need to explore a large number of possibilities before finding a solution.
 However, they can be very effective for problems with a small search space or for problems where it is easy to quickly check if a candidate solution is valid.

 ## List of problems